The Nevada Solar Incentive That Most Overlook

 The Nevada Solar Incentive You Didn’t Think About

 Many solar companies also offer an incentive for solar customers.
-They do this in the form of referral payment.
+They do this in the form of referral payments.

 Solar companies know that word of mouth is far more effective than advertising and less annoying than cold calls.
 Many solar companies offer incentives to their customers for referring their friends and family.